bmdavll/log/README.rst

 ``log`` is a utility that allows you to easily access, print, search, and edit your text logs and notes.
 There are several graphical applications (such as GNOME's Tomboy) for managing notes/stickies.
-However, if you do a lot of work on the command line or have a preferred text editor, they can feel counterproductive or limiting.  ``log`` is the command-line alternative that combines a simple and intuitive interface with the power and flexibility of your favorite editor.
+However, if you do a lot of work on the command line or have a preferred text editor, graphical apps just don't cut it.  ``log`` is the command-line alternative that combines a simple and intuitive interface with the power and flexibility of your favorite editor.

 Files managed by this utility start with the header ``#!log`` and consist of either delimited entries or regular lines, with comments marked by ``#``.
 A command consists of an optional file argument and a keyword (usually a single letter) for the operation.
-The file argument names a file within the directory named by the ``$LOG_DIR`` environment variable, or relative or absolute path to an existing log file.
+The file argument names a file found within the directory set by the ``$LOG_DIR`` environment variable, or a relative or absolute path to an existing log file.
 Some examples:

 To print the default log::